More vegetables, more flavor.

 - Deglaze the skillet with the Worcestershire and red wine, scraping up any browned bits that may have stuck to the skillet.
 Add the stock.
 Bring to a simmer and add the ground meat in 2 tablespoon-sized chunks.
 Cover and let simmer for about 10 minutes.
 Stir half way to turn the meat and break the beef chunks up a bit.TIP: This may be a good time to see if the potatoes are done.

 - Use a fork and a small bowl to whisk the cornstarch with a tablespoon of water.
 Make a well in the beef and vegetable mix.
 Add the slurry and continue to simmer for another minute or two.
 Give everything a nice stir.
 The mixture should be thick and stewy, but not soupy.
-PRO TIP: If the stew filling seems liquidy, continue to cook for another minute or two, or until properly thickened.
-It won't thicken any more in the oven, so this is when to get the consistency right.
+If it seems liquid-y, continue to cook for another minute or two.

 - Remove the bay leaves and thyme stems.